MTG/miredu/README.md

 documented code for learning about audio descriptors (RMS, log attack-time, spectral flux, etc.).

 MIR.EDU is:
-- open source
+- Open source
-- simple to understand
+- Simple to understand
-- simple to build / install
+- Simple to build / install
-- easy to visualise using Sonic Visualizer
+- Easy to visualise using Sonic Visualizer
-- east to use for batch processing using Sonic Annotator
+- Easy to use for batch processing using Sonic Annotator

 MIR.EDU is not:
-- highly optimized
+- Optimized
-- comprehensive
+- Comprehensive
-- state of the art
+- State of the art

 CONTACT